More piñatas please.Aug 16, 2021

 To develop your piñata, start by determining what you’re trying to learn.
 A common challenge is that a client will say something like “We want to do something bold” or “We want to disrupt traditional thinking.”
 The words “bold” and “disrupt” are entirely subjective.
 To understand what your interviewee means, give them a bold or disruptive scenario.

 Then start paying attention.
-Their reaction will tell you about how the understand, how the process, how they make decisions, what’s important to them…and what they mean when they say “bold.”
+Their reaction will tell you about how they understand, how they process, how they make decisions, what’s important to them…and what they mean when they say “bold.”

 Scenarios.
 The questions that aren’t questions – but can give better answers than you ever expected.